 Basic Bread Machine White Bread You’ll Be Eager To Share

-Sneak Peek: This basic Bread Machine White Bread is a soft, fluffy 1.5-lb loaf with no eggs and little sugar or fat.
-And yes, you can make this beautiful loaf with the help of your bread machine.
-Also, don’t miss the secret ingredient that helps make this the best bread machine white bread recipe.
+Sneak Peek: This basic Bread Machine White Bread is a soft, fluffy 1.5-lb loaf, made without eggs and with minimal sugar and fat.
+And yes, your bread machine can help create this beautiful loaf.
+Plus, don’t miss the secret ingredient that makes this the best bread machine white bread recipe!

 Sliced white bread in a basket with butter on the sidePin